International Year One in Engineering and Computing

 Progress to your degree

-Once you complete the CertHE International Foundation and Year One with Computing and Engineering and achieve the required grades, you will be able to join the second year of your chosen progression degree.
+After completing your International Year One and achieving the necessary grades, you can join the second year of your undergraduate degree at Teesside University.
 By completing this pathway, you will be able to progress to the following degrees.

 Join us today